Fresh Turmeric Root VS. Turmeric Powder

 Bring 1 cup of water to the boil and then stir in ¼ teaspoon of turmeric powder or fresh grated turmeric.
 Allow it to simmer for 10 minutes and strain before drinking.

-You can add in honey or fresh lemon juice for added flavor.
+You can also add in honey or fresh lemon juice for added flavor.

 Method #4: Drinking Turmeric Down With Water